NGO-Algorithm-Audit/DUO-CUB/README.md

 # DUO CUB bias analysis indirect discrimination

-This bias analysis is part of a quantitative and qualitative audit of established indirect discrimination in DUO's control process to check whether students were (un)duly allocated college grants, known as the CUB process.
+This bias analysis is part of a quantitative and qualitative audit DUO's control process to check whether students were (un)duly allocated college grants, known as the CUB process.
+Indirect discrimination has been estiblished in the CUB process.

 📄 Audit report: [*Addendum Bias prevented*](https://algorithmaudit.eu/algoprudence/cases/aa202402_bias-prevented_addendum/)